RafaDD/RafaDD/README.md

-- Hi!
-I'm an undergraduate student from Shanghai Jiao Tong University, majoring in AI.
+Hi!
+I'm an undergraduate student majoring in AI at Shanghai Jiao Tong University.

-- Interested in ML & DM.
-- Please visit [my homepage](https://rafadd.github.io) for my publications and more.
+Please visit [my homepage](https://rafadd.github.io) for my publications and more.